micag2025/Supply_Chain_project/publication.md

 The proposed architecture was intentionally designed as a modular proof-of-concept that can be extended to support more realistic supply chain requirements.
 Future work will focus on improving scalability, usability, traceability, and production readiness while preserving the system's decentralized design principles.

-Contributors are encouraged to extend the system with the following (planned) enhancements:
+Contributors are encouraged to extend the system with the following enhancements:

 - **Layer-2 deployment (Polygon or Arbitrum)** and **multi-network support** to reduce transaction costs, improve scalability, and enable deployment across multiple blockchain environments.
 - **Dynamic role management** to support administrator-controlled onboarding and management of supply chain participants without modifying the smart contract source code.